DataDog/datadog-api-client-java/CONTRIBUTING.md

 This document provides some basic guidelines for contributing to this repository.
 To propose improvements, feel free to submit a PR.

+As most of the code in this repository is generated, we will only accept PRs for files that are not modified by our code-generation machinery (changes to the generated files would get overwritten).
+We happily accept contributions to files that are listed in:

+* `.openapi-generator-ignore`

+as well as the following files:

+* `pom.xml`
+* `README.md`
+* `src/test/*`

 ## Submitting issues

 * If you have a feature request, you should [contact support][1] so the request